guy-noel/herokuv4/README.md

 ## About this project

 This project is a cloud platform to manage and visualize Sigfox devices and messages.
+It was modified to include the support of Sigfox Data advanced callbacks.

 ## Get started